Driving Impact Together

 MOBILE DIGITAL FORENSICS UNIT

 The University of Alabama Police Department (UAPD) supports small and rural law enforcement agencies throughout Alabama with digital forensics.
 Agencies bring UAPD their priority cases for assistance.
-UAPD also remains proactive with Internet Crimes Against Children and Child Sexual Abuse Material cases.
+UAPD also remains proactive with internet crimes against children and child sexual abuse material.

-Types of crime for which small and rural law enforcement agencies recently asked the UAPD Mobile Digital Forensics Unit for help:
+Types of crime for which small and rural law enforcement agencies recently asked the UAPD Mobile Digital Forensics Unit for hep:

 - Child sexual abuse material